Best Cheap Health Insurance in Massachusetts for 2026

 Bronze plans pay for about 60% of your medical care.

-Bronze plans often have the cheapest monthly health insurance rates.
+Bronze plans often have the cheapest monthly medical insurance rates.
 They can be a good option if you're young, healthy and don't expect to need much medical care.

 But you should make sure you have savings in the bank to pay for higher medical costs if you're sick or injured, since Bronze plans don't pay as much of your medical bills.

-Catastrophic health insurance isn't available in Massachusetts for 2024.
-These plans have very cheap monthly rates and high out-of-pocket costs.
+Catastrophic health insurance have very cheap monthly rates and high out-of-pocket costs.

-Only people under the age of 30 or those who qualify for a special hardship exemption can buy a Catastrophic plan even when they're available.
+Only people under the age of 30 or those who qualify for a special hardship exemption can buy a Catastrophic plan.
 Catastrophic health insurance plans are rarely a good idea financially, because they offer very little coverage and can leave you with high medical bills.

 Cheap or free health insurance in Massachusetts if you have a low income